 However, Flaxseed has some other benefits outside of these fatty acids that most are unaware of.
 If you’d like to learn more about these benefits, check out our article Flaxseed In Dog Food.

 At this time, we have no information on whether Butternut Box participates in invasive or laboratory testing of animals.

-Many smaller pet food brands avoid disclosing detailed information around their testing or feeding trials as they fear backlash from their customer base.
+Many smaller pet food brands avoid disclosing detailed information about their testing or feeding trials as they fear backlash from their customer base.

-However, others in the industry are fearful of smaller brands who do not perform sufficient testing of their products and fear they may not be suitable for long-term consumption.
+However, others in the industry are fearful of smaller brands that do not perform sufficient testing of their products and fear they may not be suitable for long-term consumption.

 We strongly believe that laboratory or invasive testing of animals is a cruel and outdated practice.
 We hope that in the future, it will be eliminated.

 With growing concerns around the formulation and research behind dog food production, many dog owners are interested in the expertise and professionals behind each brand.